jaanli/jaan.io/_posts/blog/2016-07-18-what-is-variational-autoencoder-vae-tutorial.md

 Why do deep learning researchers and probabilistic machine learning folks get confused when discussing variational autoencoders?
 What is a variational autoencoder?
 Why is there unreasonable confusion surrounding this term?

 There is a conceptual and language gap.
 The sciences of neural networks and probability models do not have a shared language.
-My goal is to bridge this idea gap and allow for more collaboration and discussion between these fields, and provide a consistent implementation ([Github link](https://github.com/altosaar/vae/blob/master/vae.py)).
+My goal is to bridge this idea gap and allow for more collaboration and discussion between these fields, and provide a consistent implementation ([Github link](https://github.com/altosaar/vae/blob/master/vae.py)). *If many words here are new to you, jump to the [glossary](#glossary).*

 Variational autoencoders are cool.
 They let us design complex generative models of data, and fit them to large datasets.
 They can generate images of fictional celebrity faces and high-resolution [digital artwork](http://blog.otoro.net/2016/04/01/generating-large-images-from-latent-vectors/).